How to Implement an AI Receptionist in Your Dental Office

 When to Escalate to Human Staff

 Clear escalation protocols are essential for patient safety and satisfaction.
 AI systems should immediately transfer calls involving dental emergencies, pain complaints, or urgent symptoms to clinical staff.
 Complex scheduling requests involving multiple procedures, treatment plan discussions, or insurance pre-authorization questions require human expertise.
 Additionally, any patient expressing dissatisfaction, requesting to speak with a manager, or discussing sensitive financial matters should be promptly connected to appropriate human staff members.
-The goal is seamless handoffs that make patients feel heard and supported.
+The goal is seamless handoffs that make patients feel heard and supported, a process covered in more detail in this staff handoff workflow guide.

 | Task Type | AI Receptionist | Human Staff |